Patriarch of Moscow and all Rus': Title

-Different variations of the title "Patriarch of Moscow and All Russia", "Patriarch of Moscow and all the Great, and Small, and White Russia" and others have been used.
-The modern form, "Patriarch of Moscow and all Rus'", was initially used in 1589 (when the see was elevated to patriarchate) through 1721 (when abolished by Peter the Great).
-The current version of the title was restored beginning in 1917 until suspended by Soviet authorities in 1925, and since being reinstated with the election of Metropolitan Sergius as patriarch in 1943.
+Different variations of the title of the patriarch have been used, including Patriarch of Moscow and all Russia, Patriarch of Moscow and all Great and Little and White Russia, among others.
+The current version of the title was first used in 1589 and restored beginning in 1917 until suspended by Soviet authorities in 1925, and since being reinstated with the election of Metropolitan Sergius as the patriarch in 1943.